 Conflict-Free Sources for All Four Conflict Minerals Now Identified

-January 30, 2014, Alexandria, Virginia – In a landmark achievement in the fight against conflict minerals, the leading industry initiative on conflict minerals, the Responsible Minerals Initiative (RMI), has validated conflict-free smelters or refiners of all four conflict minerals for the first time in the initiative’s five-year history.
-The RMI calls on more smelters and refiners to join the effort to become conflict-free by undergoing the RMI’s independent, third-party conflict minerals audit.
+January 30, 2014, Alexandria, Virginia – In a landmark achievement in the fight against conflict minerals, the leading industry initiative on conflict minerals, the Conflict-Free Sourcing Initiative, has validated conflict-free smelters or refiners of all four conflict minerals for the first time in the initiative’s five-year history.
+The CFSI calls on more smelters and refiners to join the effort to become conflict-free by undergoing the CFSI’s independent, third-party conflict minerals audit.

 “This is a major milestone in the global effort to support an end to the conflict in the Democratic Republic of the Congo.
 For over five years, over 120 companies have worked together to identify and validate, via a rigorous audit, conflict-free smelters and refiners of tantalum, tin, tungsten and gold.
 The recent validation of the first conflict-free tungsten smelter by our audit means we can now provide companies with information on conflict-free smelters or refiners of all four conflict minerals.
 This information is vital to support companies to make responsible choices about conflict minerals sourcing,” said Michael Rohwer, Program Director of the Responsible Minerals Initiative.

 “Having conflict-free smelters now available for all four conflict minerals is a tremendous achievement that we've all been waiting for for years.
 It means that electronics, aerospace and other companies can make informed choices in their supplier decisions based on conflict-free sources, and it is critical that more and more companies begin doing so,” said Sasha Lezhnev, Senior Policy Analyst at the Enough Project, an anti-genocide group.